 At the very least, you need to know what’s coming if foreclosure looms.
 Here are the big issues:

 - How much time you’ll have before your house is sold.
-If you know that your house can be sold at auction in just 15 or 30 days after you first get notice of the foreclosure, you’ll need to act differently than if you can count on three or four months in which to negotiate with the lender or try other strategies.
+If you know that your house can be sold at auction in just 30 days after you first get notice of the foreclosure, you’ll need to act differently than if you can count on three or four months in which to negotiate with the lender or try other strategies.
 Fortunately, even in short-notice states, you can pretty much count on learning about the intended sale in time to do something about it.

 - Whether or not your foreclosure will go through court.
 In fewer than half the states, foreclosures go through court; in the others, your house can be sold without a judge’s approval.
 If you know that you won’t lose your house unless a judge gives an official go-ahead, your strategy will likely be different than if your foreclosure will be proceeding without judicial oversight, because court foreclosures usually take longer than nonjudicial ones.